metaeducation/ren-c/extensions/dns/README.md

 ## DNS Extension

-R3-Alpha's DNS "port" was written to do forward and reverse resolves on either URL! literals (a subclass of ANY-STRING!) or the TUPLE! datatype (a fairly narrow type, that could be a few byte-sized integers...used also for color constants).
+R3-Alpha's DNS "port" was written to do forward and reverse resolves on either URL! literals (a subclass of ANY-STRING?) or the TUPLE! datatype (a fairly narrow type, that could be a few byte-sized integers...used also for color constants).